 - Over-the-counter and/or prescription medicine

-- Small unobtrusive snack (please note nuts may not be taken into the examination)
+- Small unobtrusive snack (please note nuts may not be taken into the exam)

 - Medical aids (eg wrist splint/support, back support pillow, ice pack)